 - 5. Run the pump until it is dry (approximately 15 to 20 seconds).
 Operating the pump longer than that with no water can damage the pump. - 6.
 Open all faucets in the RV.
-If there is an outside shower, attach the shower hose to the shower, and open the shower faucets.

-9. Fresh water tank drain should be open.
+If there is an outside shower, attach the shower hose to the shower, and open the shower faucets. - 7.
+Attach a blowout plug to the city water inlet on the outside of the RV.
+Refer to Fresh Water Connections. - 8.
+Attach the air hose to the blowout plug.
+Set compressor to 30 PSI. - 9.
+Fresh water tank drain should be open.